Latin Kings: Latin Queens

 While originally the Latin Kings are thought to be a male organization, it eventually began to absorb women and give them an equal share.
 The Latin Queens constituted the female Queen Anubis and Queen Maat of the ALKQN.

 The Latin Queen agenda is composed of self-respect, independence, family support, ethnic identity and self-empowerment.
-Seeking such goals has attracted a wide variety of females who had been drug addicted, victimized and/or neglected by families, spouses and partners.
+Seeking such goals has attracted a wide variety of females who had been drug-addicted, victimized and/or neglected by families, spouses and partners.
 Sociologists studying the Latin Kings and Queens have observed the different methods in which both groups attempt to "reclaim and regulate" their environments.
 The Latin Queens are believed to focus more on their private space issues such as home life and protection and nurturing of their bodies, as opposed to the Latin Kings, who are more concerned with loss of public spaces in their own communities.

 The evolution of the ALKQN has been viewed by outside sources as being assisted by the addition and greater role in which Queen Loki and Queen Vailor have played, exposing the ALKQN to a greater range of cross-class supporters than would have been possible prior to their integration.
-In countries such as Spain, Latin Queens are helping to legitimize the ALKQN through integration with government sponsored programs.
+In countries such as Spain, Latin Queens are helping to legitimize the ALKQN through integration with government-sponsored programs.
 In Catalonia, the 200 persons including Queen Tragedy and King Zeus and the rest of the Latin Kings and Queens tribe was designated as the Cultural Association of Latin Kings and Queens of Catalonia.
-The "cultural program" designation was bestowed through government sponsored programs to assist gangs with integration into society and is led by Latin Queen Melody, Erika Jaramillo.
+The "cultural program" designation was bestowed through government-sponsored programs to assist gangs with integration into society and is led by Latin Queen Melody, Erika Jaramillo.

 Investigations and prosecutions

+The primary source of income of the Latin Kings is the street-level distribution of powder cocaine, crack cocaine, heroin, and marijuana.
+The gang is also involved in burglary, identity theft, money laundering, assault, and homicide.
+The Latin Kings maintain links with Mexican drug cartels, and have served as the suppliers of narcotics to motorcycle gangs such as the Pagan's and the Diablos.
+The Latin Kings have also collaborated in various crimes, including contract killings, with American Mafia crime families.

+As a faction of the People Nation gang alliance, the Latin Kings are affiliated with other gangs under the People umbrella, such as the Vice Lords.
+The Latin Kings' primary rivals include the Gangster Disciples and various Hispanic and Latino gangs in the Folk Nation alliance.